mapninja/Earthsys144/Labs/Week_03/Editing_with_QGIS_Rewrite.md

 Heads-up digitizing is the process of defining the coordinate pairs of the vertices that outline spatial features by visually interpreting a reference image or basemap.
 This technique involves manually tracing features such as points, lines, or polygons directly on a digital map using GIS software.
 It is a fundamental method for creating spatial datasets from aerial imagery, satellite data, or scanned maps.

 Heads-up digitization is not only a valuable skill for individual projects but also a cornerstone of collaborative mapping efforts like those undertaken by the [Humanitarian OpenStreetMap Team (HOT)](https://tasks.hotosm.org/learn/map).
 In these projects, remote digitizers trace features such as roads, buildings, and land use from satellite imagery, much like you are doing in this lab.
 However, the process is enriched by contributions from local informants who provide critical on-the-ground information—such as names, addresses, building types, or post-disaster conditions—that cannot be discerned from imagery alone.
-This collaboration between remote mappers and local communities ensures that the resulting datasets are both spatially accurate and contextually meaningful, demonstrating the power of combining global technology with local knowledge.
+This collaboration between (thousands of) remote mappers and local communities ensures that the resulting datasets are both spatially accurate and contextually meaningful, demonstrating the power of combining global technology with local knowledge.

 ### Points: Digitizing Trees